 Certification Policy.
 These operators continued to attend training to either obtain the initial certification required for their position or to upgrade their certification to prepare for the next promotional opportunity.
-Twelve (12) of the 109 operators have not received the required certification.
+Of the 109 operators, 12 have not received the required certification.
 These operators attended intensive training on wastewater treatment math, test-taking skills, and one-on-one coaching.
 Operators interested in obtaining a higher-level certification than required by their position, continued to train as well.
-Seventy-five (75) classes were offered for wastewater treatment operators during FY 2003.
+During FY 2003, 75 classes were offered for wastewater treatment operators.
 These classes were facilitated by outside consultants.
-Duty stations training continued to be offered to ensure that operators are more cross-functional and able to operate each of the plant's duty stations.
-Twelve (12) classes were offered throughout the year to give operators opportunities to learn new skills.
+Duty stations training continued to be offered to ensure that operators are cross-functional and able to operate each of the plant's duty stations.
+Operators were offered 12 classes throughout the year that gave them opportunities to learn new skills.

-To ensure that wastewater treatment operator training is available on an on-going basis, operators also attended train-the-trainer classes to learn facilitation skills.
-As a result, two (2) of the twenty (20) operators that completed the train-the-trainer classes are now facilitating sessions.
+To ensure that wastewater treatment operator training is available on an on-going basis, operators also attended train-thetrainer classes to learn facilitation skills.
+As a result, 2 of the 20 operators that completed the train-the-trainer classes are now facilitating sessions.

-In support of the Internal Improvement Plan, the pilot maintenance certification program continued for employees in the Department of Maintenance Services.
+In support of the Internal Improvement Plan, the pilot maintenance certification program continued for employees in the department of Maintenance Services.
 This is the first program of its kind to be offered by a wastewater treatment facility.
-There are four (4) levels of certification, Certified Water/Wastewater Maintenance Technician I and II (CWWMT), Certified Water/Wastewater Maintenance Professional (CWWMP), and the Certified Water/Wastewater Maintenance Manager (CWWMM).
+There are 4 levels of certification, Certified Water/Wastewater Maintenance Technician I and II (CWWMT), Certified Water/Wastewater Maintenance Professional (CWWMP), and the Certified Water/Wastewater Maintenance Manager (CWWMM).
 In FY 2003, 85 classes were offered.
 The following table shows the number of employees who have a Maintenance Certification.